-Fiorentina forward Giuseppe Rossi should be available to represent Italy at the World Cup after being cleared to return to action in two months.
+Fiorentina forward Giuseppe Rossi should be available to represent Italy - drawn alongside England in Group D - at the World Cup after being cleared to return to action in two months.

 It had been initially feared that the 26-year-old had ruptured his anterior cruciate ligament for a third time when he was forced off in the Viola's Serie A clash with Livorno on January 5.